Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface from Cadence Virtuoso, specifically the Visualization & Analysis XL tool.
-The interface is displaying a graph of a DC response analysis for a test bench named "TB_BGR_tb_bgr_1".
+The image is a screenshot of the Cadence Virtuoso Visualization & Analysis XL software, which is used for analyzing electronic circuits.
+The specific analysis shown is a DC response of a circuit, likely a bandgap reference (BGR) circuit, as indicated by the file name "TB_BGR_tb_bgr_1".

-Here are the detailed observations:

-1. **Software Interface**:
-   - The title bar at the top reads "Virtuoso (R) Visualization & Analysis XL: TB_BGR_tb_bgr maestro_Dc".
-   - The Cadence logo is visible in the top right corner.
+The main part of the image is a graph plotting voltage (V) on the y-axis against temperature (temp in °C) on the x-axis.
+The graph shows a parabolic curve, which is typical for a bandgap reference voltage versus temperature plot.
+The curve starts at around 1.17875V at -40°C, peaks at approximately 1.182303V at 40°C, and then decreases to about 1.178871V at 120°C.

+Several markers and annotations are present on the graph:
+1. A red marker labeled "A" at the peak of the curve, indicating the maximum voltage of 1.182303V at 40.0°C.
+2. A blue marker labeled "B" at the right end of the curve, indicating a voltage of 1.178871V at 120.0°C.
+3. A purple annotation showing the difference in voltage (dy) and temperature (dx) between the peak and the right end of the curve.
+It indicates a change of 80.0°C in temperature and a voltage change of 3.43138662mV, with a slope (s) of 42.8923327uV/°C.

+The software interface includes various toolbars and menus:
-   - The menu bar includes options like File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, Browser, and Help.
+- The top menu bar includes options like File, Edit, View, Graph, Axis, Trace, Marker, Measurements, Tools, Window, Browser, and Help.
-   - Below the menu bar, there is a toolbar with various icons for different functions, such as zoom, pan, and data point selection.
+- Below the menu bar, there are icons for different tools and settings, including options for subwindows, data points, and different graph styles.

-2. **Graph Details**:
-   - The graph is labeled "DC Response" on the left side.
-   - The x-axis represents temperature (temp) in degrees Celsius (C), ranging from -40.0 to 120.0.
-   - The y-axis represents voltage (V) in volts (V), ranging from approximately 1.17875 to 1.1825.
-   - The graph shows a single curve (green line) that forms a parabolic shape, peaking at around 40.0°C with a voltage of approximately 1.182303V.
-   - There are markers on the graph indicating specific data points:
-     - A red marker at the peak (40.0°C, 1.182303V).
-     - A blue marker at the right end (120.0°C, 1.178871V).
-     - A purple marker indicating a delta (dx: 80.0°C, dy: 3.43138662mV, slope: 42.8923327uV/C).

-3. **Additional Interface Elements**:
-   - On the left side, there is a panel titled "DC Response" with a list of names, currently showing "v" and "V_BGR; dc (V)".
+- The left sidebar shows the "DC Response" section with a list of plotted variables, in this case, "v" representing the voltage of the bandgap reference.
-   - The toolbar above the graph includes options for different graph types and settings, with the "Classic" view selected.
-   - The status bar at the bottom shows mouse coordinates (L: 18(48), M:, R:).

-Overall, the image depicts a detailed analysis of a DC response in a temperature sweep, showing how the voltage varies with temperature for a specific circuit or component.
+The software window is titled "Virtuoso (R) Visualization & Analysis XL: TB_BGR tb_bgr maestro_Dc," indicating the specific tool and analysis being used.
+The Cadence logo is visible in the top right corner of the window.
 ```

 **Figure 14: BGR output plot with temperature sweep DC analysis**